hdmf-dev/hdmf-common-schema/docs/source/hdmf_common_release_notes.rst

 1.9.0 (Upcoming)
 ----------------------
 - Change the dtype of `ElementIdentifiers` and `DynamicTableRegion` from "int" to "int32".
-Under the current schema language, "int" means "int32" so this change has no functional impact, except when displaying the spec, such as in error messages.
+Under HDMF schema language 2.x, "int" means "int32" so this change has no functional impact, except when displaying the spec, such as in error messages.

 1.8.0 (August 4, 2023)